blocknetdx/exrproxy-env/README.md

-# xrouter-proxy-auto-deploy for use with hydra
+# xrouter-proxy-auto-deploy

+Use this command to clone the project with all its submodules

+`git clone --recursive <project url>`

 # Requirements
 - `Docker`